Pratham-verma/Pratham-verma/README.md

 🎙️I’m aspiring Security Engineer and passionate about cyber security and expanding my knowledge of software and IT field .

 ## 🚀 Skills :-
-• Experience in multiple programming languages such as C , C++ , Python and java and Understanding the concept of object oriented programming (oops).
+• Experience in multiple programming languages such as C , C++ , Python and java and Understanding the concept of object oriented programming (oops) and Data Structure and Algorithm(DSA).

 • Gaining hands-on experience in Penetration testing techniques.